JPotterf/YOLO_machine_vision/README.md

 Then: python video.py in console

-ESC to exit
+ESC to exit the program

 The YOLO algorithm uses the COCO categories and training set included in the git and originally found here: http://cocodataset.org/#home

-I've been using Ayoosh Kathuria's blog https://blog.paperspace.com/author/ayoosh/ as a reference point for MY own learning.
+I've been using Ayoosh Kathuria's blog https://blog.paperspace.com/author/ayoosh/ as a reference point for My own learning.

 Code for DNmodel.py, img_process.py, and util.py was all sourced from Ayoosh Kathuria.
 I referenced his image analysis to use for video applications While writing video.py